NeuRonICS-Lab/temp-framework/README.md

 Training and inference codes on the MNIST Dataset to accompany the paper titled "Neuromorphic Computing with AER using Time-to-Event-Margin Propagation"

 Contents of the Repository

-1. MLP784X100X10 folder -
+1. Consists of the 3 folders to implement the followingfully connected and convolution network architectures.

     a.
-MLP_Train.py - Tensorflow code to train a fully-connected network with layers implementing TEMP computation
+3-layer fully connected network (MLP784X100X10)

     b.
-MLP_Inference.py - Tensorflow code for running inference on a saved model
+CNN network with BN in the ouput layer (CNN_bn_last_layer)

     c.
-Layers_Train.py - Tensorflow code to create custom layers (Fully connected, Convolution layers) that incorporate TEMP based computations

-    d.
-Models folder -

-        a. model_MLP_100hid.hdf5 - saved weights of the 784x100x10 network that give a test accuracy of 97.8%

-        b. model_MLP_100hid_initialW.hdf5 - weight initialization
+CNN with BN after every successive layer (CNN_2_conv_layer)

-2. CNN_bn_last_layer folder -
+2. Each folder consists of the following files:

     a.
-MP_CNN_Train_one_bn.py - Tensorflow code to train a convolution network with layers implementing TEMP computation

-    b.
-MP_CNN_Inference_one_bn.py - Tensorflow code for running inference on a saved model

-    c.
-Layers_Train.py - Tensorflow code to create custom layers (Fully connected, Convolution layers) that incorporate TEMP based computations
+Layers_Train.py -  Code to create custom layers (Fully connected, Convolution layers) that incorporate TEMP based computations

+    b. *_Train.py - Train a TEMP based neural network on the MNIST Dataset

+    c. *_Inference.py -  Code for running inference on a trained TEMP based network.

     d.
-Models folder -

-        a. model_Batch32_Hid15_oldW_oneBN.hdf5 - saved weights of the CNN network that give a test accuracy of 97.8%

-        b. model_Batch32_Hid15_initialW_oneBN.hdf5 - weight initialization

-3. CNN_2_conv_layer folder -

-    a.
-MP_CNN_Train.py - Tensorflow code to train a 2-convolution network with layers implementing TEMP computation

-    b.
-MP_CNN_Inference.py - Tensorflow code for running inference on a saved model

-    c.
-Layers_Train.py - Tensorflow code to create custom layers (Fully connected, Convolution layers) that incorporate TEMP based computations

-    d.
-Models folder -

-        a.
-Batch16_OldW_CNN16and32_CNNHidDO0p1_Hid500_W.hdf5 - saved weights of the CNN network that give a test accuracy of 99.2%

-        b.
-Batch16_OldW_CNN16and32_CNNHidDO0p1_Hid500_initialW.hdf5 - weight initialization
+Models Folder - consists of two files, that save the initial and trained weight configurations for different network architectures.

 Instructions
-1. To obtain the results reported in the paper, run the inference codes, by loading the trained weight values saved in the Models folder. eg. For the MLP Model, download the MLP_Inference.py, Layers_Train.py files and the Models Folder, to a Python environment, and run the command:
+1. To obtain the results reported in the paper, run the inference codes, by loading the trained weight values saved in the Models folder.

+        eg. For the MLP Model, download the MLP_Inference.py, Layers_Train.py files and the Models Folder, and run the command:
         python MLP_Inference.py

-2. To train the models, download the respective folders, and run the *_Train.py files. eg. For training the MLP model, run the command: python MLP_Train.py.
+2. To train the models, download the respective folders, and run the *_Train.py files.

+        eg. For training the MLP model, run the command: python MLP_Train.py.

 Environment Settings